snowplow/snowplow-javascript-tracker/README.md

 ## Overview

-Add analytics to your websites and web apps with the [Snowplow][snowplow] event tracker for JavaScript.
+Add analytics to your websites, web apps and Node.js applications with the [Snowplow][snowplow] event trackers for JavaScript.

-With this tracker you can collect user event data (page views, e-commerce transactions etc) from the client-side tier of your websites and web apps.
+With these trackers you can collect user event data (page views, e-commerce transactions etc) from the client-side and server-side tiers of your websites and web apps.

 ## Find out more